sveltia/sveltia-cms/README.md

 Keep in mind that the local repository support doesn’t perform any Git operations.
 You’ll have to manually fetch, pull, commit and push all changes using a Git client.
 In the near future, we’ll figure out if there’s a way to do this in a browser (because `netlify-cms-proxy-server` actually has undocumented `git` mode that allows developers to create commits to a local repository).

 Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates.
 This manual work will be unnecessary once the proposed `FileSystemObserver` API, which is being [implemented in Chromium](https://issues.chromium.org/issues/40105284) behind a flag, becomes available.

+#### Enable local development in Brave

+In the Brave browser, you must enable the File System Access API with an experiment flag to take advantage of local development.

+1. Open `brave://flags/#file-system-access-api` in a new browser tab.
+1. Click Default (Disabled) next to File System Access API and select Enabled.
+1. Relaunch the browser.

 ### Using a custom icon for a collection